Warning: This column contains SPOILERS for all volumes of Yun Kouga’s Loveless currently available in English.

 MICHELLE: As someone who wishes for more unhappy endings in manga, I certainly don’t object to heartbreak!
 And Kouga-sensei offers the best kind, as it’s not her style to simply serve up dramatic and/or tragic plot twists, but rather to focus on what these upheavals mean and feel like to the characters.
 And it’s in the understanding and the relating that lies the heartbreak.

-MELINDA: Well said, Michelle!
+MJ: Well said, Michelle!
 For those who may just be joining us, I’ll briefly go over the story’s premise, and some more recent plot points.

 Ritsuka is a 12-year-old who has suffered a couple of major tragedies.
 First, two years prior, he experienced some sort of massive amnesia which left him with no memory whatsoever of the person he was before that time.
 This sent his mother into an increasingly unstable condition in which she does not believe that he is her son, and physically abuses him whenever he betrays himself as not “her Ritsuka.”
 More recently, his older brother, Seimei, to whom he was very close, was found horribly murdered—burned beyond recognition—with no explanation other than a cryptic message left for Ritsuka blaming his murder on an organization called “Septimal Moon.”